“Tell Dale to make sure the door is shut because wild animals are getting into the house”.

 Deer are called yard carp around here and they have finally made it into our garden.
 The fence is almost seven feet tall but apparently not high enough.
 They still prefer tomatoes and squash leaves.
-I put a motion sensor light near the garden after considering making the fence even higher.
-I was on my way with supplies in hand when I got distracted by one thing or another.
-That was enough to derail the project until next year.
+I put a motion sensor light near the garden after passing on making the fence higher to hopefully scare them away.

-In addition to our other friends, a very large muscular cat or bobcat decided our place would make some great new territory so we trapped and relocated it farther out into the hills last week.
+A very large muscular feral cat or bobcat has been terrorizing our cats so we trapped and relocated it farther out into the hills last week.
 Hope it doesn’t find it’s way back Homeward Bound style.

 We spend all of this time and energy keeping the animals at bay then go and bring more home.
 That would be our cats.